tfausak/tfausak.github.io/_posts/2012-01-20-making-the-famigo-logo-with-css.md

 (the background).

-This solution also requires the background to be transparent, since the foreground mask makes parts of the foreground transpent.
+This solution also requires the background to be transparent, since the foreground mask makes parts of the foreground transparent.
 It would be counter-productive to put an opaque letter behind a partially transparent one.